 The SIP is reviewed (and if necessary revised) at least annually and following any significant changes in the Trustee's investment policy.

-The update to the SIP during the Scheme year included the following:
+The update to the SIP during the Scheme year included consideration of the SIP at the Trustee meeting in September 2023 and subsequent approval by email.